-- 8.1 The product will not be deformed by normal maintenance traffic. - 8.2 The tiles can be deformed by impact.
-The 0.9 mm thick product is more resistant to impact damage than the 0.45 mm thick version, and should be used in situations where greater resistance is required, eg in areas subject to vandalism.
-Damaged products can be replaced but care must be taken to avoid damage to adjacent tiles.
+8.1 The tiles will not be deformed by normal maintenance traffic.

+8.2 The tiles can be deformed by impact.
+Damaged products can be replaced but care must be taken to prevent damage to adjacent tiles.

-9 Properties in relation to fire
+9 Performance in relation to fire